keu/docs/software_versioned_docs/version-0.23/secrets-backend.md

 Once you've confirmed that your connections are being imported correctly locally, you're ready to set your Environment Variables on Astronomer.

-1. Navigate to `Deployment > Configure > Environment Variables` section of the Astronomer UI
+1. Navigate to `Deployment > Configure > Environment Variables` section of the Software UI
 2. Set your `VAULT__ROOT_TOKEN` and `VAULT__URL` as you did above
 3. Click `Deploy Changes` to save and publish your changes
 4. Deploy to Astronomer by running `$ astro deploy`